Wall Street Pummels Tenaris S.A. (TS) After Recent Earnings Report

 Current profitability levels for the company are sitting at:

-When we switch over and look at the enterprise to sales, we see a ratio of 2.80, with the company’s debt to enterprise value settled at 0.10.
-The receivables turnover for the company is 4.07 and the total asset turnover is 0.37.
-The liquidity ratio also appears to be rather interesting for investors as it stands at 3.68.
+The receivables turnover for the company is 4.99 and the total asset turnover is 0.46.
+The liquidity ratio also appears to be rather interesting for investors as it stands at 3.19.